Aurora Youth Centre

 The focus of the session will be based on the individual’s specific needs.
 This can be constructive intervention, motivational interviewing or an assessment.

 The purpose of the assessment is to determine whether an addiction is present, the extent of the addiction, whether there are co-occurring conditions, and to assist in the development of a treatment plan.
-Assessments are interviews which consist of questionnaires and self-assessment.
+Assessments are interviews that consist of questionnaires and self-assessment.

 The addiction assessment is a simple process.
-The social worker will ask the young person fill out a standardized questionnaire focussing on his/her current drug or alcohol use, treatment history, health history, patterns of behaviour, symptoms, and the effects the addiction has had on the young person’s life.
+The social worker will ask the young person to fill out a standardized questionnaire focussing on his/her current drug or alcohol use, treatment history, health history, patterns of behaviour, symptoms, and the effects the addiction has had on the young person’s life.
 Afterwards, the social worker will conduct a face-to-face interview with the young person, asking standard, open-ended questions that provide information regarding his/her substance abuse problem and related challenges.

 A report compiled by the social worker will be available after completion of the assessment if the young person gives written consent.
 The report needs to be addressed to a professional that will use the information to assist the young person.